AarZoooo/Notes/DBMS.md

 Consider a relation `Employee`.
 It has attributes like `Emp_ID`, `Emp_Name`, `Emp_Add`, `Passport_Number`, and `License_Number`.

 The primary key of the `Employee` relation will be the **`Emp_ID`**, as it will uniquely identify every employee’s data.
 Additionally, the `Passport_Number` and `License_Number` can also serve as primary keys as they are unique for every employee.

-### Candidate Key

-The candidate key of any table is a set of minimal attributes and can uniquely identify any row in the relation.
-There can be single or more candidate keys for a single relation.

-**Example**

-Consider the above relation of `Employee`.
-We saw that the primary key is the `Emp_ID`, which is unique and non-repetitive for every employee.
-The other two attributes, `Passport_Number` and `License_Number`, are also non-repetitive.
-So, they both can serve as candidate keys.

-### Super Key

-As the primary key and candidate key identifies every tuple uniquely, the **super key** also helps find the table’s unique tuple.
-The candidate key is the subset of the super key.
-There can be one or many super keys.

-**Example**

-We can use the same Employee relation to have a clear idea about the super key.
-The `Emp_ID` attribute can uniquely find out any employee’s data.
-The `Emp_Name` attribute cannot be used as the primary key, as two employees can have the same name.
-But, the combination of the `Emp_ID` and `Emp_Name` can find employee’s data uniquely.
-So, `(Epm_ID, Emp_Name)` serves as super keys for the Employee relation.

-The `Passport_Number` and `License_Number` are also super keys of the Employee relation.

-### Alternate Key

-**Candidate keys** that are left unimplemented or unused after implementing the primary key are called as alternate keys.

 ### Foreign Key